preeti-chauhan/hwe-modelsim-xubuntu-macos/README.md

 df -h
 ```

-✅ You should see something like:
+✅ It should show something like:

 ```
 /dev/sda1        64G    4G   58G  7% /